davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

 Off to the races!
 Those two nodes each send their proposals, <span style="color:blue">blue</span> and <span style="color:red">red</span>, to all their peers.
-Each of those peers votes for the first proposal it receives, remember, so which proposal a peer picks comes down to timings &mdash; whichever proposal arrives first!
-Anyways, let's say the race is neck-and-neck, eventually coming down to three votes each for <span style="color:blue">blue</span> and <span style="color:red">red</span>, and just one remaining undecided node:
+Remember, each of those peers will vote for whichever proposal it receives first, then never change its mind.
+Since we have two proposals propagating at the same time, the choice will come down to small timing variances.
+Let's say the race continues for a while, and just happens to turn out neck-and-neck, three votes each for <span style="color:blue">blue</span> and <span style="color:red">red</span>.
+Just one node is still decided because it hasn't received a proposal yet:

 [diagram]

 What happens if that undecided node crashes right now?

 [diagram]

+Now we're in trouble.
+A proposal needs 4 votes to be accepted; no proposal has 4 votes, and there are no more computers left to vote!
+The algorithm is stick.
+There's no way to make progress.

 Uh oh.
 A proposal needs 4 votes to be accepted.
 No proposal has 4 votes.
 And there are no computers left to vote!
 There's no way to make progress.
 The algorithm is stuck.